coezbek/soroban/README.md

 * Start a feature/bugfix branch.
 * Commit and push until you are happy with your contribution.
 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-Copyright
+Copyright / License
 ---------

+Copyright (c) 2021 C. Özbek
 Copyright (c) 2014 Agworld Pty.
+Ltd.

-Ltd. See LICENSE.txt for further details.
+Licensed under MIT License / See LICENSE.txt for further details.